 - have variables filled with values every time you need them

 - have HTTP calls that run one at a time

 You’d be able to express program logic in Node.js.
 Every statement in your program would have a reason to exist.
 Time spent working on your app would go to implementing new features.

-It’s true asynchronous calls are a little hard to grasp but it’s possible to make your text editor the place where working programs are created.
+It’s true asynchronous calls are a little hard to grasp, but it’s possible to make your text editor the place where working programs are written.

-Grab Finish Your Node App book and start writing programs that actually work
+Grab Finish Your Node App book and write programs that do what you intended

-When you understand what takes place behind the scenes you get the right mental model on how to write Node programs.
+When you understand what takes place behind the scenes, you're able to get the right mental model how to write Node programs.
 And that is exactly what you’ll learn in this book.
 You’ll learn

 - the two-fold nature of starting operation in the background and receiving results later